-The Camino is full of interesting facts and phrases and it’s always a delight to learn of another one.
-You might have heard or seen the word ‘Ultreia’ mentioned when researching, reading about or indeed while walking the Camino de Santiago.
+The Camino is full of interesting facts and phrases, and it’s always a delight to learn of another one.
+You might have heard or seen the word ‘Ultreia’ mentioned when researching, reading, or while walking the Camino de Santiago.

 The word “Ultreia” is derived from the Latin word “ultra,” which means “beyond” or “farther.”
 In the Camino de Santiago context, “Ultreia” is a rallying cry of sorts for the pilgrims travelling along the Way of Saint James, a network of ancient pilgrimage routes leading to the Cathedral of Santiago de Compostela in Galicia, Spain.